J1Github/thegreateststuffarchivething/README.md

 # Puyo Puyo VS 2

-[Puyo Puyo VS 2](https://puyovs.com) is a clone of the puzzle game "Puyo Puyo".
+[Puyo Puyo VS 2](https://puyovs.com) is a customizable clone of the puzzle game "Puyo Puyo".

 ## Characters

+Extract the directory to /Users/Characters.

 ### SpongeBob SquarePants